wadehuber/codeexamples/c/c0/README.md

 For CSC240 & CSC220 we will be using gcc.

-- Widows (using Linux Subsystem for Linux & Ubuntu)
+- Windows (using Linux Subsystem for Linux & Ubuntu)
   - [Video: Windows 10](https://youtu.be/iPRULLjw96Y) (5:03)
   - [Video: Windows 11](https://youtu.be/L4YdOJFDjj4) (5:18)
   - [Video: Installng Visual Studio Code & gcc on a Windows 11 Virtual Machine](https://youtu.be/RZIk2IMUsdk) (5:46)